rapw3k/DEMETER/models/README.md

 * complex-farm-instance-AIM_v3.* is a valid instance of an complex farm,  in json-ld and turtle respectively, but with invalid datetime values (so SHACL validation reports it)

-* instance-bad-AIM_v2.* and instance-bad2-AIM_v2.* are examples that provide errors in SHACL validation
+* instance-bad-AIM_v3.* and instance-bad2-AIM_v2.* are examples that provide errors in SHACL validation

-* timeSeries-example1_v2.* is a valid instance example to represent time series following sosa/ssn approach (cross-domain)
+* timeSeries-example1_v3.* is a valid instance to represent time series following sosa/ssn approach (cross-domain)

 > Note1: previous examples have been moved to v1.0 folder, and json-ld examples have been slightly modified to include the cross-domain context.
 > Note2: to understand how to use DEMETER AIM context(s) see section "How to create your JSON-LD content using AIM" below.